p07chju57/AlgoTraining/README.md

 # AlgoTraining

-Those exercice is for practicing my problems solving skills
+🏆 Some technical challenges for practicing my problems solving skills

+This is not all the problems i solved which enonce i write in the readme

+So i'll will update this readme after

 ###Excerice 1 (From CodeWars ) : Fundamentals
 Convert a Number to a String!